woodpecker-ci/plugin-docker-buildx/README.md

     <img alt="Get it on Codeberg" src="https://codeberg.org/Codeberg/GetItOnCodeberg/media/branch/main/get-it-on-neon-blue.png" height="60">
 </a>

-Woodpecker CI plugin to build multiarch Docker images with buildx

 Woodpecker CI plugin to build multiarch Docker images with buildx.
 This plugin is a fork of [thegeeklab/drone-docker-buildx](https://github.com/thegeeklab/drone-docker-buildx/) which itself is a fork of [drone-plugins/drone-docker](https://github.com/drone-plugins/drone-docker).
-You can find the full documentation at You can find the full documentation at [woodpecker-ci.org](https://woodpecker-ci.org/plugins/Docker%20Buildx).
+You can find the full documentation at [woodpecker-ci.org](https://woodpecker-ci.org/plugins/Docker%20Buildx).

 ## Contributors